 The Level Pay Plan is a voluntary billing option available to residential and small general service members who receive service at a location where 12 months of billing history is available, and whose account is not currently delinquent, unless the member has entered into a deferred payment agreement.
 Participants in the plan are subject to Chugach's rules and regulations expressed in this tariff.
-Members interested in signing up for the Level Pay Plan may contact Chugach's Member Services Department by sending a request to service@chugachelectric.com or by telephone at (907) 563-7366 or (800) 478-7494.
+Members interested in signing up for the Level Pay Plan may contact Chugach's Member Services Department as indicated in Section 5.12 of this tariff.